 ‘Are men the property of the state?
 Or are they free souls under God?
 This same battle continues throughout the world today.’ –Cecil B. DeMille, The Ten Commandments, 1956

-The Ten Commandments are best interpreted when they are understood in the context of a constitution given to a people recently freed from human civil bondage who were formally property of the State of Egypt.
-The Israelites, having repented of and forsaking Egyptian citizenship, then received the ten Laws in the wilderness as they endeavored to form their new, free society.
-Likewise, the Christians, having repented of and forsaking Roman citizenship, received the Perfect Law of Liberty as they underwent their baptisms and began to form their network of congregations sustained by charity and jurisdictional purity.
-Both historical ceremonies, the Exodus and Pentecost, establish a salvation of men from civil bondage into the Kingdom of God, and therefore one fact becomes increasingly clear.
-The law of God becomes the only constitution capable of keeping men free from the dominion of man.
-One stark implication of this reality is that one common suggestion that the constitution of the United States was inspired by God, like many american patriots endeavor to claim, is one that shows an ignorance of the purpose of the American constitution and a willingness to ally oneself with a god other than the one of Abraham, Isaac, and Jacob.
+The Ten Commandments are best interpreted when they are understood in the context of God establishing a constitution and giving it to a people whom he recently freed from human civil bondage because they were property of the State of Egypt.
+The Israelites, having repented of and forsaking Egyptian citizenship, received the ten Laws in the wilderness as they endeavored to form their new, free society.
+Thousands of years later, in an historical parallel, the Christians, having repented of and forsaking Roman citizenship, received the Perfect Law of Liberty as they underwent their baptisms and began to form their network of congregations sustained by charity and jurisdictional purity.
+Both historical ceremonies, the Exodus and Pentecost, establish a salvation of men from civil bondage into the Kingdom of God, and therefore one fact becomes increasingly clear: The law of God becomes the only constitution capable of keeping men free from the dominion of man.
+One stark implication of this reality is that the common suggestion that the constitution of the United States was inspired by God, like many american patriots endeavor to claim, is one that shows an ignorance of the purpose of the American constitution and a willingness to ally oneself with a god other than the one of Abraham, Isaac, and Jacob.

 The preamble of God’s constitution reads thusly:

 ‘I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.’